-The guidance around the Tour Operators Margin Scheme (VAT Notice 709/5) has been updated, including Paragraph 6.1, which details how to work out the selling price under the Tour Operators Margin Scheme.
+The guidance around the (TOMS) Tour Operators Margin Scheme (VAT Notice 709/5) improved, including Paragraph 6.1, which details how to work out the selling price under the Tour Operators Margin Scheme.

-- the total VAT-inclusive selling price of all your margin scheme supplies – if you make a charge for payment by credit card this is also part of your total selling price and must be included in this total
+- Total VAT-inclusive selling price of all your margin scheme supplies.
+Even payments via credit card are part of your total selling price.

-- the total VAT-inclusive selling price of any in-house supplies which you have supplied together with margin scheme supplies
+- The totals VAT-inclusive selling price of any in-house supplies which you have supplied together with margin scheme supplies.

-- amounts received relating to any supplies, packaged with margin scheme supplies which you arrange as an agent, if your commission is not readily identified
+- Receiving amounts relating to any supplies, package with margin scheme supplies which you arrange as an agent.
+That’s when you don’t recognize your commissions.

-- if you sell through an agent, the full amount paid by, or on account of, the customer (even if the agent deducts a commission and you receive only the balance) – if the agent grants a discount to the customer and makes good this discount, your selling price is the amount paid by the customer plus the ‘top up’ amount added by the agent.
+- The full amount paid by, or on account of, the customer (even if the agent deducts a commission and you receive only the balance).
+If the agent grants a discount to the customer, your selling price is the amount paid by the customer plus the ‘top-up’ amount added by the agent.

-- the value of any packages of supplies which do not include any margin scheme supplies – you should account for VAT on these in the normal way
+- The value of any packages of supplies which do not include any margin scheme.
+These are the supplies – you should account for VAT on these in the normal way.

 - Amounts collected by you as an agent, if your commission is readily identified.